+HED: Activists’s Subversion of ‘I’m Too Sexy To Have Aids’ Slogan Does Queer History a Disservice

+DEK: Why ACT UP activists spray-painting over artist David McDiarmid’s ‘Rainbow Aphorisms’ posters scored an own goal

-On Sunday 6 October members of ACT UP London, activists fighting the HIV pandemic, spraypainted over a series of posters by the late artist and HIV-AIDS activist David McDiarmid.
-Art space Studio Voltaire had been celebrating his work by posting his colourful Rainbow Aphorisms (1993-95) slogans across South London.
-But the activists took exception to one which read: ‘I’M TOO SEXY TO HAVE AIDS’. painted over the message: ‘I’M TOO SEXY AND I HAVE HIV’.
+On Sunday 6 October members of ACT UP London, activists fighting the HIV pandemic, spray-painted over a series of posters by the late artist and HIV-AIDS activist David McDiarmid.
+Art space Studio Voltaire had been celebrating his work by posting his colourful ‘Rainbow Aphorisms’ (1993-95) slogans across South London.
+But the activists took exception to one which read: ‘I’M TOO SEXY TO HAVE AIDS’.
+They painted over the message, so it read instead: ‘I’M TOO SEXY AND I HAVE HIV’.

 In an online statement, ACT UP member Dani Singer argued that medical progress since the posters were first made meant that they now contained ‘misinformation’.
+Singer said that ‘the thought of a newly diagnosed person stepping onto the streets of Soho and coming face to face with this messaging’ was ‘deeply distressing’.
 Few people diagnosed today with HIV will go on to develop AIDS, and to imply that they would, without proper contextual information, would in the group’s view unnecessarily stigmatise an already discriminated against group.
-In their opinion the correction preserved the humour of McDiarmid’s work, whilst making it more ‘relevant’ for today.
+In their opinion, the correction preserved the humour of McDiarmid’s work, whilst making it more ‘relevant’ for today.
+[LINK https://actuplondon.wordpress.com/2018/10/08/for-immediate-release-monday-october-8th-im-too-sexy-too-have-aids-posters-subverted-across-london-after-outcry/]

 But while the need for accuracy and sensitivity in the fight against the pandemic is understandable, the action has not been universally supported.
 Many LGBTQ artists have taken to social media to describe this as an ‘own goal’.
 It’s difficult not to agree.
 Was it really necessary to defend people living with HIV by correcting the words and muting the voice of an artist involved in the same struggle, who himself died of AIDS related illnesses?
 To speak for an artist who can’t defend himself, or to revise the history of an already underrepresented group, seems more than a little self-defeating.

 It didn’t have to be this way.
 If the activists needed a model for how to do things differently, they need only have looked to the past actions of ACT UP, or to two current exhibitions in London: Gran Fury at AutoItalia and General Idea at Maureen Paley.
-When the Furies – an artist group affiliated with ACT UP New York – took exception to General Idea’s Imagevirus (1987–) they didn’t deface them.
-The work had, with dark humour, taken Robert Indiana’s colourful 1960s LOVE logo and turned it into the word AIDS.
-Objecting General Idea’s cool irony in the face of a social and political crisis, Gran Fury produced a parody of their own, this time replacing the word LOVE with RIOT (1989), which they posted on streets and billboards across New York.
+When the Furies – an artist group affiliated with ACT UP New York – took exception to General Idea’s public art project Imagevirus (1987–) they didn’t deface them.
+The work had, with dark humour, taken Robert Indiana’s colourful 1960s ‘LOVE’ logo and turned it into the word AIDS.
+Objecting to General Idea’s cool irony in the face of a social and political crisis, Gran Fury produced a parody of their own, this time replacing the word ‘LOVE’ with RIOT (1989), which they posted on streets and billboards across New York.
 It was by allowing the two works to exist side by side that the Furies generated awareness and debate on the roles of artists and activists in the crisis.